 How Marriage and Romance Might Benefit From a Design Eye

 Lately, I’ve noticed an emerging pattern of signals.
 One signal in particular stood out: According to VICE, 40% of Japanese women have allegedly “moved on” from trying to find relationships and are instead opting for rent-a-boyfriend services.
 It’s even more interesting, however, that they are hiring these men to cry with them, which is considered the pinnacle – and often most uncomfortable expression – of intimacy, especially for Japanese women.
-This struck a chord with me.

 The decision to stop dating does not seem to be a trend isolated to Japan.
 In China, an increasing number of women are choosing to delay marriage in favor of pursuing careers and finding real love.
 This is creating tidal waves of angst among older generations.
 After over three decades under the single-child policy, entire family lineages in China rest on the shoulders of these children.
 And yet, despite the fact that there are 33 million more men than women in China, unmarried women over the age of 25 are called “leftover women.”